JAnders228/EV_Charging-Warsaw/README.md

  - What is the distribution of stations, and which show the highest usage? (kWh / plug / day)?
  - How does Greenway compare to other operators on utilisation and coverage?
- - Which locations merit follow-up (e.g. plug expansion, new stations)?
+ - Which locations merit follow-up (e.g. local investigation, plug expansion, new stations)?

 ## 3) Data & core metrics